 |To Income A/C||Credit|

-Let’s assume that in March there were 30,000 due to be received as interest on investment which weren’t received due to some reason.
-To record this in the annual statements for the period ending in March 31, the following journal entry is made:
+Let’s assume that in March there were 30,000 due to be received as interest on investment which wasn’t received due to some reason.
+To record this in the annual statements for the period ending on March 31, the following journal entry is posted

 |Accrued Interest A/C||30,000|